lor95/cv_cer_project/README.md

 * no expression templates technique support.

 However, such limitations do not hamper the real objective of this software.
-Eventually we define an instance of `VideoCapture`, an interface that takes care of communication with the _driver_ of a video device connected to the computer (in our case the `0` device, that is the _default_ one), which with the `>>` operator allows us to acquire frames from the device itself:
+Eventually we define an instance of `VideoCapture`, an interface that takes care of communication with the _driver_ of a video device connected to the computer (in our case the `0` device, that is the _default_ one), which allows us to acquire frames from the device itself, by using the `>>` operator:

 ```cpp
 while(true) {